Butterchilly/mt-ammurobbery/README.md

 # mt-ammurobbery
-QBCore Ammunation Robbery using qb-target, qb-menu and qb-lock
+QBCore Ammunation Robbery using qb-target and qb-lock

 # Config
 ```